Azeko2xo/woodem/doc/sphinx2/source/cases/x-aniso/index.rst

 Videos
 -------

 Circular hole in DEM-discretized medium is subjected to radial hydrostatic pressure applied in the cavity.
 Contact stiffness are cross-anisotropic, with the strike angle :math:`\alpha=270^{\circ}` and the dip angle :math:`\beta=25^{\circ}`.
-This vide shows behavior of the medium when the pressure is applied.
+This video shows behavior of the medium when the pressure is applied.

 .. youtube:: KYCvi6SNOc0